<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[mrqe]]></dc:creator>

-<guid isPermaLink="false">https://mrqe.com/dutton-ranch-review-trouble-is-coming-they-can-handle-it/</guid>
+<guid isPermaLink="false">https://mrqe.com/masters-of-the-universe-review-he-man-gets-a-pandering-barbie-style-deconstruction/</guid>

 </div>